Troubleshooting

 Symptom: Running go mod tidy produces errors about missing versions or fails to fetch dependencies.

-Cause: The N64 environment variables (GOOS, GOARCH, etc.) from n64.env can confuse go mod tidy because it tries to resolve dependencies for the embedded target platform.
+Cause: The N64 environment loaded through n64.env can confuse go mod tidy because it tries to resolve dependencies for the embedded target platform instead of your host environment.

-Fix: Run go mod tidy with the N64-specific environment variables unset:
+Fix: Run go mod tidy with the same N64-specific environment cleared:

-env -u GOOS -u GOARCH -u GOARM -u CGO_ENABLED go mod tidy
+env -u GOENV -u GOOS -u GOARCH -u GOFLAGS -u GOTOOLCHAIN go mod tidy

 This tells Go to use your host platform for dependency resolution while keeping the rest of your environment intact.
-After tidy completes, you can source n64.env again for building.
+After tidy completes, return to the normal build flow with GOENV=n64.env.

 Runtime Issues